 Set cache size limit to 15.0 Gbytes

 Powered by the Soong build system, the AOSP employs a variety of tools to build the source and create the images.
-Jack compiler used employs a server mechanism where by a single process running in the system compiles files.
+The Jack compiler employs a server mechanism whereby a single process running in the system compiles files.
 To configure the same, execute the below commands such that the Java based tool uses the configured amount of RAM for the JVM.
 In this example, it is limited to 6GB.

 export ANDROID_JACK_VM_ARGS="-Xmx6g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"

-With every thing set up now for building the source, now configure the environment variables used by the Android build system using
+With everything set up for the Android-based car infotainment platform development build, configure the environment variables used by the Android build system using:

 source build/envsetup.sh